pikepdf/pikepdf/docs/tutorial/pages.rst

 Manipulating pages
 ------------------

-pikepdf presents the pages in a PDF through the ``Pdf.pages`` property, which follows the ``list`` protocol.
+pikepdf presents the pages in a PDF through the :attr:`pikepdf.Pdf.pages` property, which follows the ``list`` protocol.
 As such page numbers begin at 0.

 Let’s look at a simple PDF that contains four pages.